 Mark Cuthbert - Chairperson

 Mark has worked in social and market research for 25 years and is also a non-executive director of two companies and an advisor to boards of charities in Scotland.
-Mark undertakes strategic development research for Governments and third sector organisations, and through this, has experience working in health, sports for development, social justice, education and career development amongst other areas of societal development.
+Mark undertakes strategic development research for governments and third sector organisations, and through this, has experience working in health, sports for development, social justice, education and career development amongst other areas of societal development.
 In 2010, Mark visited Tanzania to help YES!
 Tanzania determine how best they could help young people through sport.
 Mark was so enthused by the potential for YES!
 Tanzania that on return he was delighted to accept the role of Chairperson.

 Alex Collop - Treasurer

 Alex has been working in the voluntary sector in Edinburgh for 12 years.
 He currently works with the national family support charity Circle (SC 037181) managing Circle's West Lothian & Haven Projects.
 Previously he worked as a youth development worker at the Muirhouse Youth Development Group (SC 028495) and has also worked for The Council of Europe's Youth Department as a freelance trainer.
-Alex visited Arusha in Tanzania in October 2012 to gain a better understanding of the needs and hopes of young people in Tanzania and so he could more effectively support the organisations work.
+Alex visited Arusha in Tanzania in October 2012 to gain a better understanding of the needs and hopes of young people in Tanzania and so he could more effectively support the organisation's work.

 Robbie Wood - Board Member

 From 2002 onwards Robbie became actively involved in delivering football/HIV education projects throughout Africa on behalf of TackleAfrica.
-In this capacity Robbie has delivered football for development programmes in countries including Senegal, Mali, Burkina Faso, Ghana, Nigeria, Cameroon, Ethiopia, Uganda, Kenya and Tanzania which Robbie first visited in 2004.
-An experienced community football coach with a background in sports / social inclusion initiatives, Robbie is employed as programme manager with Street Soccer Scotland in Edinburgh.
+In this capacity Robbie has delivered football for development programmes in countries including Senegal, Mali, Burkina Faso, Ghana, Nigeria, Cameroon, Ethiopia, Uganda, Kenya and Tanzania, which Robbie first visited in 2004.
+An experienced community football coach with a background in sports/social inclusion initiatives, Robbie is employed as programme manager with Street Soccer Scotland in Edinburgh.
 Robbie plays football regularly and travels extensively as a proud supporter of Hibernian Football Club and the Scottish national team.

 Lewis Patience - Board Member

 Lewis is currently a PE teacher in Aberdeen.
-Lewis previously worked as a special needs academy in South East London, catering for children and young people with a range of special educational needs, before that he was a school sports co-ordinator in Edinburgh, as well as being involved in coaching projects in Australia and Georgia.
+Lewis previously worked at a special needs academy in South East London, catering for children and young people with a range of special educational needs.
+Before that he was a school sports co-ordinator in Edinburgh, as well as being involved in coaching projects in Australia and Georgia.
 After meeting Robbie Wood at an alcohol diversion coaching clinic, Robbie's passion convinced Lewis to visit Tanzania and volunteer for YES! and he became a trustee the following year and has returned to Tanzania to work on various projects every year since.
 Lewis remains passionate about the positive effects sport can have for all and the endless potential of the young people in Tanzania.

 Debs Ball - Board Member